-Diversity & Inclusion
+Diversity, Equity & Inclusion

 Windows and Mirrors

 Diversity, in its most simple form, means difference.
-At NNM, diversity includes race, ethnicity, religion, family composition, family traditions, sexual identity, ability, and socioeconomic status.
-While we seek to respect all differences that community members find meaningful, we ultimately believe that our diversity at NNM is possible because of a key similarity: shared values.
-All students of different religions, race, and ability experience equity in education because of a shared respect for learning and an environment in which ideas are freely exchanged.
-NNM acknowledges and celebrates our differences, through events like the Festival of Lights and the SEED Project, where we demonstrate a willingness to learn about and from one another, further emphasizing the ways in which we are all part of a vibrant community.
+At NNM, diversity includes race, ethnicity, religion, family composition, family traditions, sexual identity, gender expression, ability, and socioeconomic status.
+NNM acknowledges and celebrates our differences through events like the Festival of Lights and parent programming like the SEED Project, and AWARE (Alliance of White Anti-Racists Everywhere) where we demonstrate a willingness to learn from, and about ourselves and one another.

 All of Chicago in One Place

 Near North families come from across the city and suburbs, including the following neighborhoods:

 Bucktown, Wicker Park, Logan Square, Humboldt Park, West Town, Lincoln Park, Old Irving, Horner Park, Jefferson Park, Norwood Park, Pilsen/Little Village, Beverly, Bridgeport, West Loop, South Loop, Lakeview, North Center, River North, Gold Coast, Old Town, Lincoln Square, and Ukrainian Village.